uitr-lab/js-survey-builder/README.md

 # js-survey-builder
-Pure js survey builder for web
+Pure js survey builder for web so it can be included in any webpage without any framework/dependencies

 ## Compile